-- · respond with conservative design changes as site attributes are discovered; - use modeling to identify areas where more information is needed; and - allow for remediation if things do not turn out as planned.
+- use modeling to identify areas where more information is needed; and - allow for remediation if things do not turn out as planned.

 Implicit in this approach is the need to revise both technical design and regulatory criteria as more information is discovered.
 This is difficult to achieve in a governmental structure that disperses authority among legislative and executive agencies and separates regulation from implementation.
 When presented with intense controversy, such an institutional arrangement breeds distrust among governmental units and the public.
 In that setting, partial remedies further entangle the procedural morass.